Stop retyping recipes

 Large dice

 3/4 x 3/4 x 3/4 inch (2cm cube).
-For hearty stews, braises, and rustic preparations where you want substantial vegetable pieces.
-Root vegetables at this size handle 45-60 minutes of braising without falling apart.
+Use this reference size for stews, braises, and rustic preparations where you want substantial vegetable pieces.
+Texture after a long cook depends on the vegetable and the heat, so check the pieces rather than relying on size alone.

 How to dice an onion